-To enhance the district's efforts to improve the health of our students, a School Nutrition and Physical Activity Advisory Committee (SNPAAC) has been formed.
-It is structured in a way to ensure age-appropriate recommendations are made that correlate to the District's grade configurations.
+To enhance the district's efforts to improve the health of our students, a School Nutrition and Physical Activity Advisory Committee (SNPAAC) shall be formed.
+It shall be structured in a way to ensure age-appropriate recommendations are made that correlate to the District's grade configurations.
 The SNPAAC shall have the powers and responsibilities delegated to it by statute and Rule and are incorporated into this policy by reference.
 The overarching goal of the committee shall be to promote student wellness by monitoring how well the District is doing at implementing this policy.
-The SNPAAC shall use modules 1, 2, 3, 4, and 8 of the Centers For Disease Control' (CDC) School Health Index as a basis for annually assessing each school's progress toward meeting the requirements of this policy.
-The results of the annual assessment shall be included in each school's ACSIP, provided to each school's principal, and reported to the board, families and the public.
-Goals and objectives for nutrition and physical activity shall also be included in the ACSIP.
+The SNPAAC shall use modules 1, 2, 3, 4, 10, and 8 11 of the Centers For Disease Control' (CDC) School Health Index as a basis for annually assessing each school's progress toward meeting the requirements of this policy.
+The results of the annual assessment shall be included in each school's ACSIP the school district's support plan (SDSP), provided to each school's principal, and reported to the board.
+Goals and objectives for nutrition and physical activity shall also be included in the ACSIP SDSP.